wendykan/techparent/content/post/2019-01-02-sleep-training.md

 > 1. I'm not a baby whisperer - I'm actually far from it.
 I'm more of a hacker, as is the title of this blog.
 So please don't use this article as your sleep training bible!

-> 2. I initially started started writing this post in January and never finished it.
+> 2. I initially started writing this post in January and never finished it.
 Thank you Alexa for nudging me for this one!